-What is Watch Dogs?Although there's still no official word on a Watch Dogs release date, we're still very intrigued by how good the game will be when it launches - especially on Xbox One, PS4 and even Wii U.
+What is Watch Dogs?Finally there's a Watch Dogs release date and we're so relieved.
+Now we can actually count down the weeks until the game hits our console of choice, we can't help feeling the butterflies in our stomach.
+We're still so very intrigued by how good the game will be when it launches - especially on Xbox One, PS4 and even Wii U.

 Watch Dogs is a brand new IP from Ubisoft, the creators of games like Assassin’s Creed 4: Black Flag and Splinter Cell: Blacklist.